SpongePowered/SpongeDocs/source/server/spongineer/incompatible.rst

 ~~~~~~~~~~~

 - Version: 1.3.4
-- Problem: Lag on TNT use
+- Problem: Fatal: Lag on TNT use
 - Solution: Update SpongeForge to RC1313+ and Physics Mod to 2.6.7
 - Github issue: `Fatel server lag when using TNT and Physics mod <https://github.com/SpongePowered/Sponge/issues/3517>`_